Where to find new Spotify playlists when you don’t want to make your own

-Searching for playlists
+Search for playlists

 Spotify features a huge number of playlists for you to tap into, curated both by Spotify itself and Spotify users.
 Type what you’re looking for into the search box, then look under the Playlists heading to see what you can find.

-Your search can be based around a genre, an artist, or just the way you’re feeling (try “morning motivation,” for example).
+Your search can be based around a genre, an artist, or just the way you’re feeling (try “morning motivation”, for example).
 With so much music and so many Spotify users, all but the most specific searches will turn up decent results.

-From “icelandic chill” to “revision music,” your options are wide open.
+From “Icelandic chill” to “revision music”, your options are wide open.
 You can look for hits from movies, underrated gems, music from a particular year or decade, tunes that originated from a certain place, and much more.

-Launching your own mixes
+Launch your own mixes

 If you come across an artist, album, song, or playlist you really like, you can generate an endless radio station from it.
 To start with, you get the song you picked to launch the station—or something from the album, artist, or playlist you selected—plus a whole lot of recommended music picked by Spotify’s algorithms.

 Look for the three dots next to any artist, album, song, or playlist—if you click or press them, then choose the radio option, your endless mix starts.
-As always, you can help Spotify understand your tastes by selecting Like (the heart icon) or Don’t like (the no entry icon) as songs are playing.
+As always, you can help Spotify understand your tastes by selecting Like (the heart icon) or Don’t like (the minus icon) as songs are playing.